 The lower boiling point of water at high altitudes means that the internal temperature of the food being fried will be lower than the same food being fried at sea level.
 For this reason, you should lower the temperature of the oil in the deep fat fryer by about 3 degrees F (or .5 degrees C) for every 1000 feet of elevation.
 This is to ensure that the inside of the food has time to cook through before the outside becomes over-browned.

 Because of the way a pressure cooker works, you are in effect increasing the atmospheric pressure, so there should be no effect of high altitude on this appliance.

 Cooking in the oven

 Oven temperatures are not affected by altitude, so your roast beef will still turn out perfectly without having to make any adjustments.

 Have I missed anything?

 I hope you found this useful.
-If I’ve missed out anything important please let me know either by email, or in the comments below.
-And if you have any tips of your own for high altitude cooking or baking please share them in comment section.
+If I've missed out anything important please let me know either by email or in the comments below.
+And if you have any tips of your own for high-altitude cooking or baking please share them in the comment section.

-If you are looking for more detailed information on the affect of living at a high altitude has on your cooking, see this fact sheet from the United States Department of Agriculture.
+If you are looking for more detailed information on the effect of living at a high altitude has on your cooking, see this fact sheet from the United States Department of Agriculture.